 have an up-to-date view on work site health promotion programs

-be acquainted with some methods to assess occupational stressors and health in employees
+be acquainted with some methods to assess psychosocial job conditions / occupational risks and health/well-being in employees

 be aware of the potential benefits / advantages of the worksite as a setting for health promotion, and of the ethical issues involved in work site health promotion

 have ideas for organizational interventions and lifestyle interventions to improve employee health and well-being

 know how to evaluate an intervention in the worksetting

 be able to make a global design for a work site intervention program applying scientific knowledge with regard to effective interventions